dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 # BuildCheck - Architecture and Implementation Spec

-This is internal engineering document.
+This is an internal engineering document.
 For general overview and user point of view - please check the [BuildCheck - Design Spec](BuildCheck.md).

 # Areas of Ownership